Kernel-rb/Imaginify/README.md

     npm start
     ```

-3. Visit `http://localhost:3000` in your browser to use the Imaginify app.
+3. Visit `http://localhost:3000` in your browser to use the *Imaginify* app.

-## Contributing
+## Contributing 🤝

-If you would like to contribute to Imaginify, feel free to submit issues or pull requests.
+If you would like to contribute to *Imaginify*, feel free to submit issues or pull requests.
 Your contributions are welcome!

-## License
+## License 📄

 This project is licensed under the [MIT License](LICENSE).